joelburton/sfsi-reader/docs/deploy.rst

 To deploy a new version, update and push your changes to git.

-Then, shell onto lekman and do a git pull in the applicatin directory.
+Then, shell onto lekman and do a git pull in the application directory.

 Then, restart the server using supervisorctl (sudo required).